idaplokk-taltek-erik/praktika3/readme.md

 ## Database

+The database in the repo is already set-up and the created JWT tokens are listed in the cURL commands below.

 ### Code-first database

 The benefit is that the code can be started up in an any new environment and the database schema evolves as a brother to the code.